Gewles/AppliedMachineLearning2020/wed1.md

 The model correctly identified that the image was Trouser.

-1.35

 Part 2:

 ![img_5.png](img_5.png)

-After training the data, the accuracy was
+After fitting the data, the accuracy was
 0.9980 on the training data and 0.9775 on the testing data.